yunus5603/LazizKitchen-ChatBot/README.md

 uvicorn main:app --reload
 ```

-##Ngrok for HTTPS Tunneling

-Ngrok is utilized for HTTPS tunneling to expose your local server to the internet.
+## Ngrok for HTTPS Tunneling

+Using Ngrok to expose our local server to the internet, and we want to set up a fulfillment webhook in Dialogflow to communicate with our local server, we need to use the Ngrok-provided public URL.

 Follow these steps to set up Ngrok:

 1. Visit https://ngrok.com/download to download Ngrok for your operating system.
 2. Extract the zip file and place ngrok.exe in a folder.